Guide Confessions: Thoughts on the Lady of the River

 If one looks at the myriad of colours on her dorsal fin, you will understand.
 To see the mating dance of a pair circling one another down the river like a couple of sailfish rounding up bait fish is a sight to see and remember!

-Grayling are found in just about all the rivers that Alaska Rainbow Lodge fishes, one in particular is the Featherly, which flows into Lake Becharof about a one-hour flight from the lodge.
+Grayling are found in just about all the rivers that Alaska Rainbow Lodge fishes, one, in particular, is the Featherly, which flows into Lake Becharof about a one-hour flight from the lodge.
 Here there be monsters!!!
 I have seen grayling that I thought were char!
 And the char get up to 28 inches.

-This river is one of my favourites.
+This river is one of my favorites.
 I have never taken a client fishing there that has not loved it.
-The terrain is flat, so no uphill hikes and plane is always on hand.
+The terrain is flat, so no uphill hikes and the plane is always on hand.
 The fish are not easy!!
 The best way to fish for them is to walk the river watching for a rise.
 If you can get an accurate cast into its feeding lane she will take readily.
-Miss that opportunity and you will have to wait for a few more minutes for another showing.
+Miss that opportunity and you will have to wait for a few more minutes for another show.

 Some years ago we spotted a very large fish steadily rising.
 The client cast and cast but never got his fly into the feeding lane.
 Got it into the trees a few times, bushes behind him, back of his head!!!!
 I was filming the whole episode and the rest of the group were in hysterics!

-Finally he got his fly into the lane, the fish took and at that exact moment the memory on my SD card ran out!
+Finally, he got his fly into the lane, the fish took and at that exact moment the memory on my SD card ran out!
 AAAARRHHGG!!!
 So no record of the piscatorial finale was recorded.
 But at least we had great footage to that final moment.
 When the fish was landed it measured out to 20 inches.

 My biggest fish caught by a client from the Featherly was 22 inches: a monster by any standards.
 But the fish was so distressed after measuring we needed to get her back into the water, and any photos would have distressed her more.